Field Guide to Partying Like An Awesome Person: How to be a Babe on a Budget

 LEARN TO DRINK BEER

 ‘Cos you’re not going to feel like drinking sickly sweet cider all the time, get used to the taste of beer.
 You can sweeten it up by asking for a little bit of lime or raspberry cordial.
-Also, snakebites were the greatest discovery ever at 18 (half beer, half cider and grenadine for those unfamiliar), and a good way to transition to straight beer.
+Also, snakebites were the greatest discovery ever at 18 (half beer, half cider and grenadine), and a good way to transition to straight beer.
 Soon you’ll be like, ‘Where the $2 pots at?’

 OFFER TO BUY BARTENDERS SHOTS

-This kind of preys on the good and babin’ nature of bartenders, but if they aren’t a bitch like I was, there’s a good chance they won’t charge you for the shots you have with them.
-You better tip them with a few dollars though, otherwise it’s a case of See You Next Tuesday.
+This kind of preys on the good and babin’ nature of bartenders, but there’s a good chance they won’t charge you for the shots you have with them.
+You better tip them with a few dollars, though, otherwise it’s a case of See You Next Tuesday.

 Pre-drinking is a good way to save your dollars but be warned it can just lead to more poorly thought through visits to the ATM.
-Also is it a coincidence that when you type ‘smirnoff’ into a phone keyboard (not the QWERTY kind), it autocorrects to ‘poisoned’?
+Also is it a coincidence that when you type ‘smirnoff’ into old phone keyboards, it autocorrects to ‘poisoned’?
 I’m not so sure.
 If you’re so cheap you don’t even want to buy your poisonous vodka, say hello to exhibition openings.
-Tell your mum you’re taking in some culture, while in reality you're sucking down cheap and nasty wine and beer (note: no cider here) for freezies.
+Tell your mum you’re taking in some culture, while in reality you're sucking down cheap and nasty wine and beer for freezies.

 Other handy tips:

-- Don’t catch a cab to le destination.
+- Don’t catch a cab to le destinazione

 - Don't be a dingus, say no to fancy drinks – more than two ingredients and you’re heading into the rich man’s territory of double figures.